mrinalkumarjha/GitDemo/README.md

 	HEAD is most used pointer which point to last commit of current branch.

 # Branching

+	Branches allow us to work on different version of same files in parellel. one branch can be independent from other branches. we can later decide to merge changes to two branches. branches resolves seperation of version of same files.
+Head is pointer which point to branch latest branch. ex we can have production branch, development branch, a branch to work on bug fixes.

 	git checkout -b updates  : It will create new branch and switch to updates branch.

 	To merge update branch to master first we need to switch to master branch then use command from master branch